-We use technology and intellectual property licensed from unaffiliated third parties in certain of our products, and we may license additional third-party technology and intellectual property in the future.
+We use technology and intellectual property licensed from unaffiliated third parties in certain of our products, including insurance-industry proprietary interface information that we license from the insurance industry's established standards entity, Insurance Services Office, Inc., or ISO, for distribution in our PolicyCenter product, and we may license additional third-party technology and intellectual property in the future.
 Any errors or defects in this third-party technology and intellectual property could result in errors that could harm our brand and business.
 In addition, licensed technology and intellectual property may not continue to be available on commercially reasonable terms, or at all.
-The loss of the right to license and distribute this third party technology could limit the functionality of our products and might require us to redesign our products.
+The loss of the right to license and distribute ISO's insurance industry-specific information and tools would limit the functionality of our products and might require us to redesign our products.

-Further, although we believe that there are currently adequate replacements for the third-party technology and intellectual property we presently use and distribute, the loss of our right to use any of this technology and intellectual property could result in delays in producing or delivering affected products until equivalent technology or intellectual property is identified, licensed or otherwise procured, and integrated.
+Further, although we believe that there are currently adequate replacements for the third-party technology and intellectual property we presently use and distribute other than proprietary information provided by ISO, the loss of our right to use any of this technology and intellectual property could result in delays in producing or delivering affected products until equivalent technology or intellectual property is identified, licensed or otherwise procured, and integrated.
 Our business would be disrupted if any technology and intellectual property we license from others or functional equivalents of this software were either no longer available to us or no longer offered to us on commercially reasonable terms.
 In either case, we would be required either to attempt to redesign our products to function with technology and intellectual property available from other parties or to develop these components ourselves, which would result in increased costs and could result in delays in product sales and the release of new product offerings.
 Alternatively, we might be forced to limit the features available in affected products.
 Any of these results could harm our business and impact our results of operations.